MarcoFernandez14/kickstarter-analysis/Written_Report_Kickstrater_Challenge.md

 ### Analysis of Outcomes Based on Launch Date

-To understand the outcomes based on launch dates, the analysis focused in the relation between the 'Date Created Conversion' grouped by months and the count of different outcomes excluding the outcome 'live'.
-The analysis was perfomed for the parent category "tether.
+To understand the outcomes based on launch dates, the analysis focused in the relation between the *Date Created Conversion* grouped by months and the count of different outcomes excluding the outcome *live*.
+The analysis was perfomed for the parent category *teather*.
 A pivot table was created containing the following relevant fields:
 - Filters:
-		- 'Parent category' field filtered in 'theater'
+	- *Parent category* field filtered in *theater*
-		- 'Year' field
+	- *Year* field
-	- Columns: 'Outcomes' filed
+- Columns: *Outcomes* filed
-	- Rows: 'Date Created Conversion' field
+- Rows: *Date Created Conversion* field
-	- Values: Count of 'Outcomes'
+- Values: Count of *Outcomes*

 ![Pivot outcomes based on launch dates](https://github.com/MarcoFernandez14/kickstarter-analysis/blob/main/Resources/Pivot%20Theater_Outcomes_vs_Launch.png)

-To help visualize the outcomes of the analysis, a Line chart of the different outcomes was created containing the count of 'outcomes' on the Y axis and the 'date created conversion' grouped by months on the X axis.
+To help visualize the outcomes of the analysis, a Line chart of the different outcomes was created containing the count of *outcomes* on the Y axis and the *date created conversion* grouped by months on the X axis.

 ![Chart outcomes based on launch dates](https://github.com/MarcoFernandez14/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals

-To understand the outcomes based on goals, the analysis focused in the relation between twelve different goal ranges and the count of different outcomes excluding the outcome 'live'.
-The analysis was performed for the subcategory 'plays'.
-A table was created using the formula 'countifs' and then the percentage of each outcome was calculated for the different goal ranges.
+To understand the outcomes based on goals, the analysis focused in the relation between twelve different goal ranges and the count of different outcomes excluding the outcome *live*.
+The analysis was performed for the subcategory *plays*.
+A table was created using the formula **countifs** and then the percentage of each outcome was calculated for the different goal ranges.

 ![Table outcomes based on goals](https://github.com/MarcoFernandez14/kickstarter-analysis/blob/main/Resources/Table%20Outcomes_vs_Goals.png)